wbohlken/transip-api-kotlin/README.md

 ## Authentication

-1. Request key in control panel, save its contents to a `key.pem` file in your preferred directory.
+1. Request a key in the [TransIP control panel](https://www.transip.nl/cp/account/api/), save its contents to a `key.pem` file in your preferred directory.

 2. To make use of the API, the key needs to be converted to PKCS8 format, run the following command and save the `key.pkcs8` file: